To some people learning a new programming language is an excess best avoided. Why, oh why, they argue, do we need yet another language?

 Don’t we have enough already?

 Aren’t the existing tools getting the job done?

 And then there are those tireless seekers who jump at the opportunity of trying new things and stumbling upon gems.
 Learning is an end in itself, and they don’t need much convincing to burn away their weekends building a console-based card game in that obscure, new language.

 No matter which camp you belong to, there is something beyond debate: we all want to spend time on something that will have a bright future.

 For the people in the legacy camp, their favorite existing language already has tons of momentum and will continue to have a bright future.
-To them, I must remind that their now-mature preferred development toolchain was once “kool-aid” that many refused to drink.
+To them, I must remind them that their now-mature preferred development toolchain was once “kool-aid” that many refused to drink.
 And so it is today; new technologies are added to solve new problems or to ease the pain of development.

 If something does this radically enough, chances are it will continue to snatch mindshare and reach the top.
 When that happens, you don’t want to be left behind. 🙂